-During the past year, David and I have really gotten into container gardening — also known as the my favorite benefit of suburban Northern California apartment living.
+During the past year, I’ve really gotten into container gardening — also known as my favorite benefit of suburban Northern California apartment living.
 It started out innocently enough last year — only a few tomato plants, peppers and herbs occupied our deck — but it has really blossomed (yes, I went there) in recent months.
-This year we expanded onto the front porch, leaving us with an ever-shrinking walkway to our front door and twice as many plants to tend to and reap the benefits from.
+This year it expanding onto the front porch, leaving an ever-shrinking walkway to the front door and twice as many plants to tend to and reap the benefits from.
 In my pride-and-joy half wine barrel and wine crate herb garden (an unintended theme), the dill and cilantro are already on their second sowing, while the chives and parsley (amongst others) are finally begging to be harvested bit-by-bit.

 For those you who prefer a more typical pretzel experience, Glutino, Ener-G Foods and Snyder’s of Hanover all make some tasty twists and sticks that aren’t terribly difficult to track down (Whole Foods, in bulk on Amazon.com and through their own online shops).

 Perhaps this recipe will inspire you to start an herb garden of your own (it’s really very easy and worth it!), or at least give you another idea for your existing summer bounty.
 Enjoy!

 Active Preparation Time: 5-10 minutes

 Inactive Preparation Time: 2 hours+